Ybalrid/OpenXR-API-Layer-Template/README.md

 ## Configuration

-This project is CMake-based and uses CMake to configure some parts of the source code.
+This project is CMake-based.
+The configuration for the layer manifest, including extension declaration, happens in the top-level CMakeList.txt file.

-In the make CMakeLists.txt file at the root of the repository, you can edit the following lines:
+In the make CMakeLists.txt file at the root of the repository, you should edit the following lines:

 ```cmake
 project(OpenXR-layer-template)